 Webhooks

-Webhooks facilitate automated, real-time communication between HPE GreenLake platform services and an external server of your choosing.
+Webhooks facilitate automated, real-time communication between HPE GreenLake cloud services and an external server of your choosing.
 For example, a webhook could notify you when a new audit log is created, or when subscriptions are about to expire.
 A new audit log or a subscription set to expire are examples of Events.

 When you register a webhook on HPE GreenLake, you provide a Webhook URL, and then subscribe to HPE GreenLake events.
 When the event happens (a new device added to your workspace), HPE GreenLake sends an HTTP request with a message in JSON format to the webhook URL that you defined.
 The message contains factual details about the event.